March 1, 1997 — Portland, ME

 Feb 22, 1997

-Teatro Olimpico, Rome — Talk (Peter Gabriel cover) featured Trey on acoustic guitar.
+Teatro Olimpico, Rome — Talk (Phish original, from the 1996 studio album Billy Breathes) featured Trey on acoustic guitar.
 The only confirmed acoustic guitar appearance in the Phish.net setlist data for 1997.
-The European winter tour context makes this a notable isolated instance.
+The European Winter tour context makes this a notable isolated instance.

 Modified Fender Deluxe Reverb

-A heavily modified silverface Fender Deluxe Reverb combo amp that became Trey's primary amp from the fall tour onwards.
+A heavily modified blackface Fender Deluxe Reverb combo amp that became Trey's primary amp from the Fall Tour onwards.
 The two channels were voiced independently, enabling Trey to footswitch between the Normal and Vibrato channels for different tonal characters mid-show.
+This marked the first time across all the years documented here that Trey's entire signal ran through a single combo amp — one 12" speaker doing all the work, a radical simplification from the multi-cabinet, preamp/power amp setups of 1994–1997.

 Speaker Cabinets ×2 Carried